oit63/ACCodeSnippetRepositoryFixed/README.md

 ## Fix issues:
     1.Fix MenuItems (I move them to 'Source Control' menuItem);

-    2.Fix Snippets Path (Because Xcode 7.2 no longer recognize snippets in subfolders, I change it to ../CodeSnippets/ ).
+    2.Fix Snippets Path (Because Xcode 7.2 no longer recognize snippets in subfolders , and I change it to ../CodeSnippets/ to avoid conflicts).

 ### ReactiveCocoa and PromiseKit codesnippets from myself: